 Date:

 To Whom It May Concern:

-To Whom It May Concern:
+-

 My son/daughter, , I.D.# is requesting

-consideration for Early High School Graduation.
+consideration for Early High School Graduation n.
 It is my understanding he/she will be eligible

 to graduate if all graduation requirements have been met.
 Graduation requirements include

-22/26 course credits as outlined by the State of Texa s and mastery of the STAAR End of Course
+22/26 course credits as outlined by the State of Texas and mastery of the STAAR End of Course

 (EOC) Exams.
-I agree that my son/daughter be allow wed to graduate at the end of the Spring of
+I agree that my son/daughter be allowed to graduate at the end of the Spring of

-the year, if indeed all graduation requ irements have been met.
+the year, if indeed all graduation requirements have been met.
 Please include / do

-not include him/her for the graduation ceremonies in n June.
+not include him/her for the graduation ceremor nies in June.

 Student Signature Parent Signature

-~
+Attendence Clark Singdom

 Attendance Clerk Signature Counselor Signature

 Approved by Date

 Campus Principal Signature